Free Your Android

 Objection: I'm embarrassed by my bad code and don't

-- Everybody wrote bad code at some point.
+- Everybody has written bad code at some point.
 Sharing it will enable others to help you improving it.

-If you want to stay informed or like to work with others on a free Android system, you can subscribe to the mailing-list.
+If you want to stay informed or like to work with others on a free Android system, you can subscribe to the mailing list.
 You can also ask questions or give input by writing to email@example.com.
 For technical questions about apps, the F-Droid IRC channel is a good place to ask.
-For exchange about the lower layers of Android, the Replicant and CyanogenMod IRC channel is more suitable.
+For exchange about the lower layers of Android, the Replicant (Webchat) and LineageOS IRC channel (Webchat) is more suitable.
 Everybody in this community is very friendly and loves others to help, so don't be shy and get involved!